groupon/FeatureAdapter/README.md

 It offers a RecyclerView adapter that allows to define multiple “features”.
 Each “feature” contains multiple items rendered by multiple view types.

-Starting from version `2.0.0`, FeatureAdapter has been migrated to Android X and no longer supports android support library.
+Starting from version `2.x`, FeatureAdapter has been migrated to Android X and no longer supports android support library.
 If you want to use FeatureAdapter with android support library, use the version `1.y.z`.
+Version `2.x` are also based on Rx2, Rx1 is no longer supported.

 ## Design Overview
 FA will help to render a complex screen on android inside a RecyclerView.
 By complex, we mean a compound view that is composed of multiple items rendered by multiple view types.